The reaction in which a chemical substance transforms into another new chemical substance is known as a chemical reaction.

 1. All the decomposition reaction requires energy i.e. these reactions are Endothermic reactions.
 These reactions are used in Extraction of metals.

-The chemical reaction in which one element takes the place of another element in a compound, are called Displacement Reactions.
+The chemical reactions in which one element takes the place of another element in a compound are called Displacement Reactions.

 Iron, zinc and lead are more reactive elements than so they displace copper from its compounds.

 The reactions in which two compounds react to form two different compounds by mutual exchange of ions are called double displacement reactions.
-These reactions are also called a Metathesis reaction.
+The general equation which represents a double displacement reaction can be written as:

 Two common types of double displacement reactions are: